Dennis Rickman: Characterisation

 Dennis is characterized by his roguish manner, a "bad boy" cast in the mould of a "young Dirty Den".
 Harman described his character as "a bit of a rough diamond" but with "a sensitive side".
-During his time on the show, Dennis often butted heads with various alpha-males, including hardman Phil Mitchell (Steve McFadden) and crime boss Johnny Allen (Billy Murray), but was friends with mobster Andy Hunter (Michael Higgs) and developed a warm relationship with local gossip, Dot Cotton (June Brown).
+During his time on the show, Dennis often butted heads with various alpha-males such as hardman Phil Mitchell (Steve McFadden) and crime boss Johnny Allen (Billy Murray) but developed a friendship with mobsman Andy Hunter (Michael Higgs) and also established a warm relationship with local gossip, Dot Cotton (June Brown).

 The representation of Dennis as "smouldering thug" was apparent from his first appearance in Walford, when he hit resident top dog Phil Mitchell.
 In an interview with the Daily Mirror Harman declared, "He is a total bastard and if I met him in real life, I'd be bloody scared.
 [But] that's why he's such a brilliant part."
 According to the official EastEnders website, "Dennis may well be able to turn on the charm with the ladies, but he has a certain sinister edge."

 Storylines

 Dennis Rickman makes his first appearance in handcuffs in April 2003, as he is on day release from prison to attend his mother's funeral.
-It soon transpires that he was the product of a fling between his teenaged mother Paula, and her adult ex-lover Den Watts (Leslie Grantham).
+It soon transpires that he was the product of a fling between his teenaged mother Paula and her adult ex-lover Den Watts (Leslie Grantham).
 The discovery of his existence comes after Sharon discovers that she has a brother through her adoptive father Den Watts and another woman during the 1970s.
-Sharon was aware that her brother was called Dennis Rickman and that he too grew up in Walford.
-Charlie Slater (Derek Martin) informs her that there was a Mr. Rickman who lived locally and worked as a taxi driver, but he and his wife had both died and their daughter was living alone in their house.
+Sharon was aware that her brother was called Dennis Rickman and that he grew up in Walford as well.
+She later finds out that there was a Mr. Rickman who lived locally and worked as a taxi driver, but he and his wife had both died and their daughter was living alone in their house.
 Sharon soon locates the house but learns from a neighbour that Paula has just died.

 It is gradually revealed that he was neglected as a child by his mother and abused by a succession of her boyfriends, ultimately spending some time living in a children's home.
 Den was unaware that he had a son, and by the time Dennis meets Sharon and Vicki, 14 years have passed since Den disappeared and supposedly died as a result of a shooting on a canal towpath.

-Dennis first makes an impact in Walford in May 2003, when he floors Phil Mitchell (Steve McFadden) in a fight in the Queen Vic.
-This launches a rivalry with Phil, which a few months leads to a meeting between the pair in Phil's garage, when several of Phil's friends turn up and give Dennis a severe beating when Phil walks out.
-Dennis infuriates Phil by seducing his sister Sam Mitchell (Kim Medcalf), his wife-to-be Kate Morton (Jill Halfpenny) (who is a former flame of Dennis's) and his daughter's nanny Joanne Ryan (Tara Lynne O'Neill).